 That spring we took over a vacant city lot near our house to grow a garden in.
 Our goal was to grow all of our own veggies for the summer and have some left over to feed our friends and family.
 There were some rough patches that season, but we accomplished our goal and had fun doing it.

 After living in Edmonton for a year, a friend offered us some land to farm in Kelowna.
-It wasn't exactly what we were looking for but it was a lot closer to the Kootenays than Edmonton was, so in the spring of 2019.
+It wasn't exactly what we were looking for but it was a lot closer to the Kootenays than Edmonton was, so in the spring of 2019 we moved to Kelowna.
 We started Confluence Farms from a blank slate on a quarter acre of scraggly old horse pasture behind our rental home.
 Our goal was to provide all of our vegetable needs for the whole year.

 Much to our delight, our garden was so productive that we soon found ourselves sharing our veggies and flowers with friends and neighbors.

 That summer we became a bit obsessed with sharing our food with people - even knocking on doors in our neighborhood to give veggies away.
 We also started a ‘Free Farm Stand’ on the side of the road as a way to connect our food with our community.

 From June through September, we loaded up our coolers with our finest veggies and invited people to take them home.
 The response that we received was incredibly heart-warming, and we knew that we had found our calling.

-For the 2020 growing season, we decided to doubled our size to about ½ acre.
+For the 2020 growing season, we decided to doubled our size to a half acre.
 We focused on producing the most delicious, nutritious, and sustainably-produced veggies, herbs, and flowers that you ever did see!